kennedykiptum/alx-system_engineering-devops/0x02-shell_redirections/README.md

- content of /etc/passwd and /etc/hosts
+ last 10 lines of /etc/passwd